Most Common English Idioms and Phrases for Everyday Life / Top Common English Phrases!

-English idioms and expressions / Common English Phrases
+English idioms and expressions and common English phrases

 However, using idioms and expressions can make your language more colorful and engaging, and can help you better understand and communicate with native speakers.
 Here are some of the 100 common phrases in English.